Michael Ealy: Personal life

-In October 2012, Ealy married Afghan entrepreneur Khatira Rafiqzada, his girlfriend of four years, in a ceremony in Los Angeles, and together they have a son and a daughter.
+In October 2012, Ealy married Afghan-American entrepreneur Khatira Rafiqzada, his girlfriend of four years, in a ceremony in Los Angeles, and together they have a son and a daughter.

 Ealy is a fan of the Washington Commanders.

+Ealy is a Democrat.
+In 2024, he publicly endorsed and supported Angela Alsobrooks in the Senate election in Maryland.
+He also showed support for Vice President Kamala Harris and Tim Walz in their campaign for the 2024 presidential election.